 Are you drawn to the world of cosy coffee shops and carefully curated coffee blends?
 If you have a passion for coffee and a head for business, you may have decided to start your own coffee shop.

 Before purchasing coffee beans and hiring a barista, however, it's important to think carefully about your business plan - because the success of your venture depends on it.

-If you're not sure how to go about drafting up a business plan, then you've come to the right place.
+If you're not sure how to go about drafting up a business plan for a coffee shop, then you've come to the right place.
 Simply read our guide below to make your coffee shop business plan come to life.